 BY POPULAR DEMAND…

-Because the process of prepping your painting is long and involved, I need almost three weeks to convert all of the photos I receive.
+Because the process of prepping the personalized painting of your pet is long and involved, we need almost three weeks to convert all of the photos received.
 REGISTER NOW and send your photo to us the same day if you can.

 INSTRUCTIONS FOR THE PERFECT PET PHOTO (please read carefully):

 Because there is little time for mistakes and corrections, we need your help and attention to expedite this procedure.